 Sure, many people will just come and devour some of your resources without buying anything from you.
 If your knowledge base is broad and easily accessible, they are likely to come back for more, inviting some of their friends as well.
 Who doesn’t like a free feast?

-You won’t be at loss, however.
+You won’t lose, though.
 Some people will get hooked on the knowledge and pay for premium access.
 Others will do it in two or three years.
 Just listen to that murmur across all of your digital outlets and nurture their needs by feeding them a cookie here, a delicious cake there.
 Incite their hunger, but never keep them hungry for long.

 They will pay you, one way or another.
 They will pay you with their email address required to attend your webinar or download your free ebook.
 This email address will become a valuable channel for you to send more knowledge their way – this time in person.
 Email marketing is one of the most valuable ways for the relationship between a company and a person to flourish.